mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/24/day-186/">July 24, 2017</a></small></div>
 <p><strong>Trump wants to know why "beleaguered" Jeff Sessions isn't investigating Clinton</strong>.
 On Saturday, Trump tweeted that “so many people” were asking why Sessions was not looking into Clinton and her deleted emails despite Trump telling the Justice Department they should not investigate Clinton after he won the election.
-Last week, Trump said he never would have nominated Sessions if he knew he intended to recuse himself from the Russia investigation.  (<a href="http://www.cnn.com/2017/07/24/politics/donald-trump-jeff-sessions-beleaguered/index.html">CNN</a> / <a href="https://www.nytimes.com/2017/07/24/us/politics/trump-tweet-sessions.html">New York Times</a>)</p>
+Last week, Trump said he never would have nominated Sessions if he knew he intended to recuse himself from the <a href="/trump-russia-investigation/">Russia investigation</a>.  (<a href="http://www.cnn.com/2017/07/24/politics/donald-trump-jeff-sessions-beleaguered/index.html">CNN</a> / <a href="https://www.nytimes.com/2017/07/24/us/politics/trump-tweet-sessions.html">New York Times</a>)</p>